Deputy commissioner (Pakistan)

-Deputy Commissioner is assisted by Additional Deputy Commissioners(General, Revenue, Finance & Planning) and Assistant Commissioners and District Monitoring Officer, Deputy Director Development and General Assistant Revenue.
+The deputy commissioner is assisted by additional deputy commissioners (general, revenue, finance, and planning) and assistant commissioners and district monitoring officer, deputy director development and General assistant revenue.

-Divisional Commissioner is assisted by Additional Commissioners (Revenue, Consolidation, Coordination) and Assistant Commissioners (General, Revenue) and Director Development.
+Divisional commissioner is assisted by additional commissioners (revenue, consolidation, coordination) and assistant commissioners (general, revenue) and director development.

-In absence/transfer of Commissioner, Deputy Commissioner of division headquarter holds the acting charge, normally.
+In absence or transfer of the commissioner, deputy commissioner of division headquarter holds the acting charge, normally.

-List of Serving Deputy Commissioners
+List of the serving Deputy Commissioners

-As of sept 2022, following are the names of serving DCs in Pakistan:
+As of 27 June 2025, following are the names of serving DCs in Pakistan: